Arkansas City

 finished by the end of February.

-Habitat for Humanity is a non-profit Christian housing ministry whose vision is to provide a world where everyone has a decent place to live.
+Habitat for Humanity is a non-profit Christian housing ministry whose vision is to provide a world where everyone has a safe, adequate and affordable place to live.
 Habitat for Humanity International was established in 1976, and the Habitat for Humanity Arkansas City affiliate began building homes in 2000 and has built one new habitat home each year since then.
+The funds for constructing the homes are provided through mortgage payments, donations and fundraisers.

 WHAT WE DO